Pre-Departure Orientation Health & Insurance

 Emergency evacuation assistance

 The complete summary of ISOS member benefits is available on the International SOS Penn portal.
 Print a copy of the Penn ISOS Card and keep it with your important travel documents while abroad, take note of Penn’s membership I.D (11BSGC000012) and the Penn dedicated phone number (+1 215 942 8478).
+You are encouraged to download the ISOS app to contact them using WIFI (if available).
 You will also find international contact information within the ISOS Penn Portal.
 If you are injured, feel sick, or need to see a doctor while abroad, contact ISOS to find out what medical facility you should go to for medical assistance in your host location.
 In order to be pre-authorized to use International SOS medical insurance, you must register your round-trip flight itinerary in MyTrips.